 Freshly baked bread and rolls are just something that makes everyone’s mouth water.

 I know one of the keys to making great bread is a culinary scale.
-You get better results from weighing the ingredients versus measuring them.
-Two good books to get started on this hobby The Bread Baker’s Apprentice and Flour, Salt, Water, Yeast.
+You get better results by weighing the ingredients versus measuring them.
+Here are some excellent books to get started on this hobby The Bread Baker’s Apprentice and Flour, Salt, Water, Yeast.

-Making homemade bread with your children teaches them life skills that they will use in their lives and pass it on to future generations.
-Making your own bread is healthier than buying bread because you know every ingredient that goes into your recipes.
+Making homemade bread with your children teaches them life skills they will use in their lives and pass them on to future generations.
+Making your bread is healthier than buying bread because you know every ingredient in your recipes.

 Collecting vintage treasures is one of my favorite hobbies.
-Antique mixing bowls, vintage paintings, and toleware lighting are just some of the things I love to look for at antique shops and garage sales.
+Antique mixing bowls, vintage paintings, and toleware lighting are just some things I love to look for at antique shops, flea markets, and garage sales.

 I think vintage and antique home decor items make a home seem a little bit cozier.
 Decorating your cottage with vintage items gives your home a unique look.

 The weathered patina on an antique copper pot makes cooking in it even more special.
-You wonder who had this pot before me, and how many meals has this copper pan produced?
+You know that this pan has some history and cooked many meals before you found the treasured item.

-My sister and I went to a barn sale recently that had antiques from Europe.
+My sister and I recently went to a barn sale with European antiques.
 It was amazing.
 One of the treasures I walked away with was a Maine blueberry box that I now have on my coffee table.
+I love Maine, and this box is a simple reminder of the good times I experienced there.

 Gardening is a hobby that has endless variations.
 At my last home, I had a massive flower garden, an herb garden, and a tea garden.

-I’m planning on putting in an heirloom garden at my new house.
-I want to have fruits and vegetables that you can’t get at the grocery store.
+I’m planning on putting in an heirloom vegetable garden at my new house.
+I want to have fruits and vegetables you can’t get at the grocery store.

-I think it’s important to bring back varieties of fruits and vegetables that have been forgotten about.
+I think bringing back varieties of fruits and vegetables that have been forgotten about is important.
 Just the amount of heirloom tomatoes alone would make your head spin.
 I want to grow and taste them all.

 If you’re looking to tap into your creative side and create beauty at the same time, watercolors, painting, and drawing are just a few ways you can express yourself.